Dreajar/Diet-Optimisation/README.md

 # Background:
 I took a graduate course in optimisation theory.
 I recently got into bodybuilding and want to know what I should eat in each dining hall.
 I wanted to learn MATLAB.
-Ka-Pow!
+I need projects on my resume. Это всё!

 # Description of problem
 According to the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163457/), the optimal diet should consist of 50% carbohydrates, 20% protein, and 30% fat.
 Furthermore, one should consume around 30 grams of protein per meal.
 Therefore, the aim is of this project is to find the optimal combination of food items in a given menu that minimizes the difference of the ratios between the optimal diet and my diet.
 Furthermore, my diet should satisfy the following conditions: